 The Natural World of Coll

 I am not a biologist, geologist or any other type of natural world-ist, this section is here solely to inspire through the beauty of just some of Coll's offerings which, I hope, you will enjoy.
 Please don't hesitate to contact me should you spot any errors.

 It's the location of Coll, it's isolation, the minimal inhabitance and a sympathetic community that all add up in maintaining Coll's rich natural environment.
 Coll has many diverse habitats and this alone contributes to the unique variety of common and unusual species found here.
 The list of Coll rarities is quite special and this attracts many to Coll to study, or just experience the thrill of a find.

-The local Post Office stocks a range of books that you may find useful when exploring Coll.
+The island Post Office stocks a range of books that you may find useful when exploring Coll.
 You will find a selection of books in the Quiet Room at An Cridhe, Coll's community centre, which you are welcome to browse through.

 Sea and land birds, both common in the Hebrides and rare to the UK can be seen on Coll.